Categories

 Happy new year from AFHE’s Government and Legislative Affairs Team.
 It’s amazing that we are almost to February!

-As most of us are back into our homeschool routines after the holidays, ninety Arizona legislators have convened at the State Capitol, some of them for their first session.
+As most of us are jumping back into our school schedules, ninety Arizona legislators have convened at the State Capitol, some of them for their first session.
 The new legislative session began January 14, but most legislators began preparing weeks in advance.

 This will be the first regular session of Arizona’s 54th Legislature.
 Arizona lawmakers will be working countless hours this session, hopefully to further establish Arizona as one of the best states in which to live, work, and raise a family.